kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 any fields that it lost ownership of, unless you explicitly tell it to do so.

-Achieving this would not have been possible (or at least several magnitudes harder) without the use of Server-side apply.
+Achieving this would not have been possible (or at least several magnitudes harder) without the use of SSA.
 Server-side apply allows Kluctl to detect when ownership for a field got lost, for example when another controller or operator updates that field to another value.
 Kluctl can then decide on a field-by-field basis if force-applying is required before retrying based on these decisions.

-## The days before Server-side apply
+## The days before SSA

 The first versions of Kluctl were based on shelling out to `kubectl` and thus implicitly relied on client-side apply.
-At that time, Server-side apply was still alpha and quite buggy.
+At that time, SSA was still alpha and quite buggy.
 And to be honest, I didn't even know it was a thing at that time.